Top 3 DDR5 RAM to buy in April 2026 during the shortage

 Brand: Kingston

-DDR5 Optimized DDR5 Single RAM Overclocking
+DDR5 Viable DDR5 Single RAM Overclocking RGB

 Brand: Crucial